junxit/us-congress-bills-113/metadata.md

 - 2014-07-25 — Passed/agreed to in House: On agreeing to the resolution, as amended Agreed to by the Yeas and Nays: 370 - 40 (Roll no. 452).(text: CR H6819)
 - 2014-07-25 — The previous question was ordered pursuant to a previous  order of the House.
 (CR H6825)
 - 2014-07-25 — The title of the measure was amended.
 Agreed to without objection.
+- 2014-07-28 — Received in the Senate and referred to the Committee on Foreign Relations.